anmolchawla/Data-Visualization---Interactive-Visualizations/ASSIGNMENT.md

 ## Description

 From [https://data.worldbank.org](http://data.worldbank.org), download *Rural population (% of total population)* data for 20 countries and a year of your choice.
 In `a4.html` load the data as CSV using D3.
 With D3 data join, create 1) an HTML table, 2) an SVG bar chart, 3) an SVG scatterplot, and 4) an SVG bubble chart.
 Create axes for the charts (as lines, no values, tickmarks, or axis arrows required) as applicable.
 Describe and cite your data source in the page.
-Briefly describe what can be learned from your charts.
 Document your work in `README.md`.
 Demonstrate good development practices (explain set-up and deployment, and use incremental commits in Git).
 Publish your work on your USC SCF account ([see instructions below](#usc-scf-publishing-instructions)).
 Add a link to the **published** `a4.html` in `README.md`.

 ## Rubric